-3.5 Exaltation of Particular Rights
+Exaltation of Particular Rights

 One of the real problems in the human rights arena today is the failure by the Human Rights Commission and many who profess to be concerned about human rights to appreciate that human rights are complementary to each other.
 The pursuit of one particular right without regard to others is self defeating and destructive of the overall framework of rights which is essential to the operation of specific rights.
 Human rights activists overlook this dimension.
-Some rights such as the right to equality of opportunity, freedom of speech and freedom of person and property and more important than other rights.
-If one rights must prevail over another a rational basis must be provided.
+Some rights such as the right to equality of opportunity, freedom of speech and freedom of person and property are more important than other rights.
+If one right must prevail over another a rational basis must be provided.
 This involves an examination of the two rights, an evaluation of the importance of each and the context.
-Thus for example in seeking to eliminate some forms of discrimination, damage is caused to other right (such as freedom of speech or freedom of property)

-which together have progressively reduced various forms of discrimination and will continue to do so if allowed to flourish.
+Thus for example in seeking to eliminate some forms of discrimination, damage is caused to other rights (such as freedom of speech or freedom of property) which together have progressively reduced various forms of discrimination and will continue to do so if allowed to flourish.
 A dispassionate look at the modern history of western civilization will reveal that these rights together with economic freedom have contributed more to the emancipation of oppressed classes than any form of governmental action.

-3.6 Rights without Duties
+Rights without Duties

-Hopfield, a Legal Philosopher emphasised the realtionship between rights and duties and also about the different between rights and privillages.
-Hopfield emphasised that there can't the a right without a duties Right in one person presupposes a duty in another.
+Hohfeld, a legal philosopher, emphasized the relationship between rights and duties and also about the difference between rights and privileges.
+Hohfeld emphasized that there cannot be a right without a duty.
+Right in one person presupposes a duty in another.
 The concept of a right without a duty is meaningless.
 Likewise he also distinguished between rights and privileges.
 A privilege is available on sufferance.
 It is a discretion vested in the person granting it.
 A right is an entitlement.
 On this analysis what are commonly called rights to employment, welfare, etc are not rights.
-A rights to employment is meaningless because there is no person who is under a duty to employ.
+A right to employment is meaningless because there is no person who is under a duty to employ.
 Welfare is not a right.
 It is a privilege which is given to certain persons.
 Whether one agrees with this analysis or not, it is undeniable that at the commonsense level a right involves a duty in another person or institution.
 As an essential commonsense corollary, it must also involve an acceptance of that duty by the person who is subject to it.
 It is ironic in society today that while more and more people are demanding rights, fewer and fewer people are concerned about duties, least of all those who are most vocal in the assertion of rights.
 Governments, the Human Rights Commission and many other government agencies provide doubtful leadership in this regard.
 They are educating people about their rights and are attempting to make more and more rights available with no reference to logic and commonsense.
 But they seem unconcerned about the need to educate people about duties and the importance of a sense of responsibility.

-3.7 Undermining the judiciary
+Undermining the judiciary